 Furthermore, the weights of the indicators for improvement were calculated and are presented in Table 4.
-According to the results of this table, the indicator "retaining knowledge and preventing its misuse" (code 17) ranked first
+According to the results of this table, the indicator "retaining knowledge and preventing its misuse" (code 17) ranked first with a weight of 0.0545.
+As shown in the Importance-Performance Matrix, this indicator is located in quadrant 2, where the university assigns high importance and demonstrates high performance.

-Table 4 Weights and Ranks of Knowledge Management Indicators for Enhancing the Quality of Virtual University Education
+Weights and Ranks of Knowledge Management Indicators for Enhancing the Quality of Virtual University Education